+Library staff members partner with event sponsors to create ambitious settings to optimize learning experiences.
+The Smith Learning Theater (the "Theater") features the widest range of reconfigurable elements available at Columbia University and allows event sponsors and participants to realize designs that cannot be achieved in typical settings.
 Planning for events in the Theater begins with a short application, ideally six months in advance of a proposed date.
 A library advisory group uses your application to identify an appropriate event producer to continue the planning process.

 Submit your online application by selecting "Smith Learning Theater" from the drop-down menu at: http://eval.tc-library.org